What do to in a heatwave and cool spaces in Bristol

 Cool spaces

-They all provide seating and are free to access and use.
+They all provide seating and are free to use.
 Many also provide free drinking water and accessible toilets.

 Most of these spaces do not have air conditioning.
-However, they should be cooler than outdoors and will provide a place to rest and be out of the sun and heat.
+However, they should be cooler than outdoors.

 Many churches and faith spaces have seating and cool interiors and are free to access.
 Supermarkets and shopping centres often have air conditioning and shopping centres may also have seating.
 These locations also usually have public toilets.